lemlac/mulem/docs/reference.md

 ```
 mu x = 0
-then:
+block:
     shadowX = x
 ```

 #### References (`ref`/`ref mu`)

 A reference type points to the same spot in memory as another variable.
 It's like a lightweight version of a pointer.
 (See [Pointers](#Pointers).)
+Lifetimes are inferred via borrow-checking when the memory model is set to `Borrow`.
+(See [Memory Models](#Memory-Models).)
 The right hand side has be something stored in memory, i.e. not a constant.
 References are immutable by default unless declared with `ref mu`.
 The syntax follows the same pattern as `mu`:

 * `x: ref T = y` = Immutable reference with explicit type.
 * `ref x = y` = Immutable reference with inferred type.